apify/apify-docs/content/academy/switching_to_typescript/enums.md

     PYTHON: '.py',
 };
 ```

+> Using an actual concrete value such as `'.js'` or `24` or something else instead of a type name is called a [literal type](https://www.typescriptlang.org/docs/handbook/literal-types.html)

 And now we'll create a variable with a hacky custom type that points to the values in the `fileExtensions` object: